kenfzhang/quick-productivity-links/README.md

 # quick-productivity-links

 Hello, self!
-This is a reminder that you are currently on dopamine detox!
+This is a reminder that you are currently on a social media detox!
+On social media detox since: June 3, 2023

 ## Bored?
 Why not go to these places instead?